FreerGit/degen/README.md

 Feeds should not render as chunks of list but rather singles, maybe stagger? - has to be smoother colors based on difference from min - tresholds or only min size

+## Next
+rewrite trade_feed and use classes like order book, abstract out

 ## Large

 - [ ] switch to v5 bybit api use exchange.ts